rafpran/express-typescript-boilerplate/README.md

 ## ❯ Fork changes

-Not every backend needa a DB or GraphQL.
+Not every backend needs a DB or GraphQL.
 This version should be backed up with some services for data storage.

     Changes:
     * removed ORM support